Spending the time to pick out the best electric-guitar gig bag has a massive payback.

 - Excellent economy option

-Donner needs no introduction as they regularly feature in our buying guides and lists, and for good reason.
-They invariably produce high quality products at a cutthroat price and their gig bag for electric guitars is no exception.
+Donner needs no introduction.
+They regularly feature in our buying guides and lists, and for good reason.
+They invariably produce high-quality products at a cutthroat price and their gig bag for electric guitars is no exception.

 This case may seem similar to Tosnail, but it’s more durable and has a few extra design perks on offer.
 For starters, it features a rubber-based shock absorber along the bottom to protect the cast when you rest it on the floor.
 This also acts as non-slip padding that prevents the case from sliding.